 - Treatment for hyperthyroidism in cats

-Our dedicated Oncology team are able to coordinate with our other specialist services all of whom can assist in providing the best comprehensive care to make the best decisions for you and your pet.
+Treatment at U-Vet will give you access to our other specialist services, with which our small animal medicine team can coordinate to assist in providing comprehensive care to make the best decisions for you and your pet.

 We also have excellent diagnostic imaging and pathology facilities in-house, giving our oncology patients access to rapid, expert interpretations of diagnostic testing.